crypto-org-chain/chain-docs/docs/chain-details/module_slashing.md

 be marked as **non-live** and jailed if they fail to successfully sign at least `2000*0.5=1000` blocks in last `2000` blocks.
 :::

-- Byzantine Faults (Double signing)
+- Byzantine Faults

   A validator is said to make a byzantine fault when they sign conflicting messages/blocks at the same height and round.
 Tendermint has mechanisms to publish evidence of validators that signed conflicting votes so they can be punished by the slashing module.
+For example:

+  - Validator who votes for two different blocks within a single round (*"Equivocation validator"*/ *"Double signing"*);

+  - Validator who signs commit messages for arbitrary application state ( *"Lunatic validator"*).

+**Remark**: The evidence of a set of validators attempting to mislead a light client can also be detected and captured.
+However, even the [Amnesia attack](https://github.com/tendermint/tendermint/blob/master/docs/architecture/adr-056-light-client-amnesia-attacks.md#amnesia-attack) can be detected, punishment can not be applied at this stage, as we can not deduce the malicious validators.

 :::tip Implementation note:
 Tendermint passes `Evidence` of a byzantine validator in `BeginBlock` request.
 Before jailing any account due to byzantine fault, that evidence should be verified.
 Also, it should be checked that evidence provided by tendermint is not older than `max_age` in tendermint.
 :::

 ### Inactivity Slashing